 - Demonstrate the problem is not merely an outlier (a rare but expected event, therefore not a “problem” at all).

 Independent validation of each piece of data, assumption, and conclusion is needed.
-It is useful to list all assumptions and conclusions and challenge each in turn.
-Re-checking the information, using different personnel is necessary to avoid psychological inertia.
+It is helpful to list all assumptions and conclusions and challenge each in turn.
+Re-checking the information and using different personnel is necessary to avoid psychological inertia.

 As the problem-solving team moves through the steps, they will discover and construct solutions.